 Gently sweet tender pastry-like bread topped with creamy cheese filling and fruit jams, I always love these lovely Kolaches for their soft texture with the combination of velvety cheese filling and the fragrant fruit jam.
-Every Czech household has their own recipe for Kolaches and it varies.
+Every Czech household has their own Kolaches recipe and it varies.
 As a Kolache lover, here is my Kolaches recipe.
 (Even though I am not a Czech descendant)

 What is Kolaches?